MithrilJS/mithril.js/docs/mithril.component.md

 m.mount(document.body, MyApp)
 ```

-Calling `e.preventDefault()` from a component's `onunload` aborts route changes, but it does not abort, rollback or affect the current redraw in any way.
+Calling `e.preventDefault()` from a component's `onunload` function aborts route changes, but it does not abort rollback or affect the current redraw in any way.

 ---

 ### Nested asynchronous components

 Since controllers can call model methods, it's possible for nested components to encapsulate asynchronous behavior.
-When components aren't nested, Mithril waits for all asynchronous tasks to complete, but when nesting components, a component's parent view renders before the component completes its asynchronous tasks (because the existence of the component only becomes known to the diff engine at the time when the template is rendered).
+When components aren't nested, Mithril waits for all asynchronous tasks to complete, but when components are nested, a component's parent view renders before the component completes its asynchronous tasks.
+The existence of the component only becomes known to the diff engine at the time when the template is rendered.

 When a component has asynchronous payloads and they are queued by the [auto-redrawing system](auto-redrawing.md), its view is NOT rendered until all asynchronous operations complete.
 When the component's asynchronous operations complete, another redraw is triggered and the entire template tree is evaluated again.
 This means that the virtual dom tree may take two or more redraws (depending on how many nested asynchronous components there are) to be fully rendered.

 There are [different ways to organize components](components.md#application-architecture-with-components) that can side-step the need for multiple redraws.
 Regardless, you could also force multiple redraws to happen by using the [`background`](mithril.request.md#rendering-before-web-service-requests-finish) and `initialValue` options in `m.request`, or by manually calling [`m.redraw()`](mithril.redraw.md).

-If a component A contains another component B that calls asynchronous services, then when component A is rendered, a `<placeholder>` tag is rendered in place of component B until B's asynchronous services resolve.
-Once they do, the placeholder is replaced with component B's view.
+If a component A contains another component B that calls asynchronous services, when component A is rendered, a `<placeholder>` tag is rendered in place of component B until B's asynchronous services resolve.
+Once resolved, the placeholder is replaced with component B's view.

 ---